Phone: (360) 733-0212

-Before joining the firm, Erin completed a two-year judicial clerkship in Seattle with Washington State Court of Appeals Judge Mary Kay Becker.
+Erin joined the firm in 2010 and became a partner in 2017.
+Prior to joining the firm, Erin completed a two-year judicial clerkship in Seattle with Washington State Court of Appeals Judge Mary Kay Becker.
 She also served as a Goldmark fellow for the Legal Foundation of Washington and a Laurel Rubin Farm Worker fellow for Columbia Legal Services.

 Erin graduated cum laude from Seattle University School of Law where she served as editor-in-chief of the Seattle Journal for Social Justice.

 Prior to law school Erin was a high school teacher and a social worker.
 She was also a whitewater guide in Montana and a backcountry wilderness instructor for teenagers in southern Utah.